This is a profile image of Martin Linder

 • benchmarking and sizing the direct and indirect functions of automotive production networks, including functional target operating models

-• optimizing the material costs of chassis components for a tier-one automotive supplier
+• optimizing the material costs of chassis components for a Tier-1 automotive supplier

 • optimizing the material cost of an OEM’s vehicle platform—including technical and commercial approaches

-• led more than 50 projects in conventional and new powertrain technologies in Europe, the United States and Asia including batteries, hydrogen, and fuel cells across the entire value chain from raw materials and upstream to end user applications
+• leading more than 50 projects in conventional and new powertrain technologies in Europe, the United States, and Asia, including batteries, hydrogen, and fuel cells across the entire value chain from raw materials and upstream to end-user applications

 Published work